nomisRev/Write-your-own-MVP-library/README.md

 ## Highly customizable and your own responsibility

 Some of us prefer the idea of being in control of our architecture.
-Because you wrote it yourself, if something goes wrong no-one else is to blame but more importantly because you wrote it yourself you know exactly what is going on and in my eyes it's less error prone.
+Because you wrote it yourself, if something goes wrong no-one else is to blame.
+But more importantly because you wrote it yourself you know exactly what is going on and in my experience it's less error prone.
 Every library has a learning curve because you don't know the code base, nor do you know all the functionality unless you spend time getting familiar with all of it.